Destinations Italy The Dolomites

 Alta Badia & the Ladin valleys

 The densest Michelin region in Italy, eight stars across a valley with under 10,000 residents.
 Norbert Niederkofler — who started the "Cook the Mountain" philosophy at the old Rosa Alpina St. Hubertus — now runs Atelier Moessmer in Brunico (three stars + Green Star).
 Hotel La Perla in Corvara has its own one-star.
-Aman absorbed Rosa Alpina in 2023.
+Aman took over Rosa Alpina in 2025.
 The Ladin cooking is the hook: tutres, furtaies, schlutzkrapfen — none of which exist anywhere else.

 Atelier Moessmer Norbert Niederkofler